TritonVM/triton-vm/specification/src/program-attestation.md

 # Program Attestation

 “Program attestation” is the notion of cryptographically linking a program to the proof produced by that program's execution.
-Informally, program attestation allows Triton VM to prove statements of the form:
+Informally, program attestation allows Triton VM to prove claims of the form:

 > There exists a program with hash digest X that, given input Y, produces output Z.

-Without program attestation, Triton VM would only be able to prove statements of the form:
+Without program attestation, Triton VM would only be able to prove claims of the form:

 > There exists a program that, given input Y, produces output Z.